IEvangelist/davidpine.net/content/blog/angular-http-gotchas.md

 }
 ```

 Most of the time we'd pass in an `interface` as the type parameter.
 Often this _seems_ to work as the `interface` is a simple property bag of primitive types.
 The issue is that if the `interface` defines non-primitive types like a `Date` or a `Function` -- these will not be available at runtime.
 Likewise, if you pass in a `class` with `get` or `set` properties -- these too __will not work__!
 The specific problem is that the underlying implementation from __Angular__ doesn't instantiate your object.
 Instead, it simply casts it as the given type.
-Ultimately, __Angular__ is performing a {{< url-link "`JSON.parse`" "https://github.com/angular/angular/blob/master/packages/common/http/src/xhr.ts#L186-L189" >}} on the body of the response.
+Ultimately, __Angular__ is performing a `{{< url-link "JSON.parse" "https://github.com/angular/angular/blob/master/packages/common/http/src/xhr.ts#L186-L189" >}}` on the body of the response.

 Part of the issue is that __TypeScript__ is blissfully unaware that __Angular__ will not instantiate the object and treats the return as a `Promise<Details>`.
 As such flow analysis, statement completion, and all the other amazing features that the __TypeScript__ language services provide to your development environment work.
 But this is misleading because you'll encounter runtime errors -- this is the issue that __TypeScript__ aims to solve!